Method is a subroutine.

-Access-control determines the access level of the method by specifying a keyword either open or closed.
+Access-control determines the access level by specifying a keyword either open or closed.

-If the access-control is open, you can invoke the method from outside the class definition.
-If the access-control is closed, you can invoke the method only inside the class definition.
+If it is open, you can invoke the method from outside the class definition.
+If it is closed, you can invoke the method only inside the class definition.

-method keyword indicates that this definition is method.
+The method is a keyword which indicates this is a method.
 It must be present between the access-control and return-type.

-The return-type is a specification of a type of instance which is returned by method.
+The return-type is a specification of a class which is returned.

-You must specify a void if the method does not return a value.
+You should specify a void if the method does not return a value.

 Identifier and embedded class name can use for the method name.

 The argument is a pair of class name and identifier in parentheses.
 You can specify any number of such pairs.
 If there are two or more pairs, they must be separated by commas.

 There are no special keywords to indicate that there are no arguments.
 If there are no arguments, you do not need to specify anything in parentheses.

 If the return type is void, statements are optional.